mosaic-group/openfpm_pdata/README.md

-## OpenFPM
+# Open Framework for Particle and Mesh Codes (OpenFPM)
 ![OpenFPM.png](OpenFPM.png)

 OpenFPM is a scalable and open C++ framework for particles and mesh simulations.

-You can build scalable molecular dynamics, Smooth Particle Hydrodybamics, Granular flow, Finite differences, Hybrid Particle-Mesh codes on CPUs and GPUs.
+You can build scalable molecular dynamics, Smooth Particle Hydrodybamics, Granular flow, Finite difference, Hybrid Particle-Mesh codes on CPUs and GPUs.

 We provide examples for each case in the documentation.